DIAGNijmegen/website-content/content/pages/about/industry-sectra.md

 section: industry
 show_in_overview: true
 external_link: https://sectra.com/
-description: Partnering in AI-driven medical imaging solutions.
+description: Collaborates with the Computational Pathology Group in DIAG on integrating algorithms into the clinical workflow.